The Hidden Reasons Your Gel Manicure Keeps Peeling—According to a Gel Manicure Expert in Philadelphia

 They come from finding the right hands to trust—over time.

-5. The Gel Wasn't Cured Properly
+5. The Gel Manicure Wasn't Cured Properly

 After application of Soft Gel Extensions.